-Single digit numbers of "1" and "0" in brackets ("[]"), are not to be confused with TLPs.
+Single digit numbers of "1" and "0" in parenthesis or brackets "[]", are not to be confused with TLPs.
 In this case these 1s and 0s identify the logic state of a gate, or other TTL/CMOS I/O driver circuit, and so forth.
-Another aid to avoid confusion between logic states and a TLP is that the latter normally would have a "+" or "-" before the number (as earlier mentioned).
+Another aid to avoid confusion between logic states and a TLP is that the latter normally would have a " + " or " - " before the number.
 For example, a TLP of -14.8 is the audio input controlled by a logic gate of [1], being a normal logic "high".
-One last word on the logic state; The brackets indicate a state in normal standby/no activity condition.
+One last word on the logic state.
+The parenthesis indicates a state in normal standby/no activity condition.
 As a side note, "TTL" mentioned above has nothing to do with "TTL logic", a type of IC series.

 Most "TIMM"s and AC voltmeter scales are in "dbm".
-When measuring across a circuit you may need to have the meter in bridge mode, being medium impedance as not to load down what you are measuring.
+When measuring across a circuit you may need to have the meter in bridge mode, being high impedance as not to load down what you are measuring.
 In such cases a more accurate term of level would be "dBu".
-Having said this, dbm reading in bridge mode is still understood by most, for a specific (absolute) level measurement using log10 based numbers.
+Having said this, dbm reading in bridge mode is still understood by most for a specific (absolute) level measurement using the "dbm" term.